-- 159. Article 80(1) of the CRD states that credit quality may be determined by reference to the credit assessments of ECAIs in accordance with the provisions of Article 81 to 83 or the credit assessments of Export Credit Agencies as described in Annex VI, Part 1.
-The CRD limits the use of such credit assessments to exposures to central governments and central banks.
-Therefore, institutions are allowed to use Export Credit Agency credit assessments to calculate the risk weight of their exposures to central governments and central banks, in addition to ECAIs' credit assessments for the other types of exposures. - 160.
+- 174. Article 80(1) of the CRD states that credit quality may be determined by reference to the credit assessments of ECAIs in accordance with the provisions of Article 81 to 83 or the credit assessments of Export Credit Agencies as described in Annex VI, Part 1.
+The CRD limits the use of ECA's credit assessments to exposures to central governments and central banks.
+Therefore, institutions are allowed to use Export Credit Agency credit assessments to calculate the risk weight of their exposures to central governments and central banks, in addition to ECAIs' credit assessments for the other types of exposures. - 175.
 Paragraph 7, Part 1, Annex VI of the CRD provides that the credit assessments of an Export Credit Agency can be used for calculating capital requirements if either of two conditions are met: - a.
-The credit assessment is a consensus risk score from an Export Credit Agency participating in the OECD "Arrangement on Guidelines for Officially Supported Export Credits", or - b.
-The Export Credit Agency publishes its credit assessments, the Export Credit Agency subscribes to the OECD agreed methodology, and the credit assessment is associated with one of the eight minimum export insurance premiums (MEIP) that the OECD agreed methodology establishes. - 161.
-It has not been deemed necessary to set up a recognition process for Export Credit Agencies equivalent to the one required for ECAIs.
+The credit assessment is a consensus risk score from an Export Credit Agency participating in the OECD Arrangement on Guidelines for Officially Supported Export Credits, or - b.
+The Export Credit Agency publishes its credit assessments, the Export Credit Agency subscribes to the OECD agreed methodology, and the credit assessment is associated with one of the eight minimum export insurance premiums (MEIP) that the OECD agreed methodology establishes.

+- 176. It has not been deemed necessary to set up a recognition process for Export Credit Agencies equivalent to the one required for ECAIs.
 Competent authorities shall simply ask the institutions that wish to use an Export Credit Agency's credit assessments to demonstrate that one of the above conditions is met.
-Thus, eligible credit assessments are either: - a. consensus risk scores from the OECD Arrangements, or

-- b. any credit assessments of participants in the OECD Arrangements following the agreed methodology that are not consensus risk scores, regardless of whether the country in question has been assigned a consensus risk score. - 162.
-It is considered that the rules set out in paragraphs 2 and 3, Part 3, Annex VI of the CRD should apply to Export Credit Agencies' credit assessments.
+Thus, eligible credit assessments are either: - a.
+Consensus risk scores from the OECD Arrangements, or - b.
+Any credit assessments of participants in the OECD Arrangements following the agreed methodology that are not consensus risk scores, regardless of whether the country in question has been assigned a consensus risk score. - 177.
+The rules set out in Annex VI, Part 3, Paragraphs 2 and 3 of the CRD should apply to Export Credit Agencies' credit assessments.
 This means that an institution which decides to use the eligible credit assessments of an Export Credit Agency or OECD participants' consensus risk scores must use those credit assessments consistently for all exposures belonging to the exposure class.
-Moreover, an institution which decides to use the eligible credit assessments of an Export Credit Agency must use them in a continuous and consistent way over time. - 163.
-To avoid arbitrage and ensure consistency between the two types of external credit assessments, CEBS considers that the rules set out in paragraphs 6 and 7, Part 3, Annex VI of the CRD will also apply.
-In this respect, the CRD states that if two credit assessments are available and the two correspond to different risk weights for a rated item, the higher risk weight shall be applied.
+Moreover, an institution which decides to use the eligible credit assessments of an Export Credit Agency must use them in a continuous and consistent way over time. - 178.
+To avoid arbitrage and ensure consistency between the two types of external credit assessments, the rules set out in Annex VI, Part 3, Paragraphs 6 and 7 of the CRD will also apply.
+The CRD states that if two credit assessments are available and the two correspond to different risk weights for a rated item, the higher risk weight shall be applied.
 If more than two credit assessments are available for a rated item, the two assessments generating the two lowest weights shall be referred to.
-If the lowest risk weights are different, the higher risk weight shall be applied, if the two lowest risk weights are the same, that risk weight shall be applied. - 164.
-Finally, Paragraph 8, Part 1, Annex VI of the CRD links the eight minimum export insurance premiums (MEIP) established under the OECD methodology and the risk weights available under the Standardised Approach.
+If the lowest risk weights are different, the higher risk weight shall be applied; if the two lowest risk weights are the same, that risk weight shall be applied. - 179.
+Finally, Annex VI, Part 1, Paragraph 8 of the CRD links the eight minimum export insurance premiums (MEIP) established under the OECD methodology and the risk weights available under the Standardised Approach.